Last Updated on April 20, 2020 by Irena Domingo

-There are around 40 nationalities which are not required to have a visa to enter Russia.
+There are around 50 nationalities which are not required to have a visa to enter Russia.
 If you are not a citizen of any of these countries (and you don’t have a diplomatic passport), then you need to apply for a visa to Russia before departure.
-However, there are some minor exceptions to this general rule: travelers arriving to Russian ports in a cruise, for example, to St. Petersburg or those attending the next World Cup in 2018.
-In addition, some simplified visa procedures also exist in Kaliningrad and Vladivostok.
+However, there are some minor exceptions to this general rule, for example, travelers arriving to Russian ports in a cruise or those attending certain international sporting events.
+In addition, there is also a simplified electronic visa procedure.